 If you locate a wasps’ nest on your property in Anchorage, AK 99513, please contact our wasps’ nest removal professionals as soon as possible.
 Don’t try to take on the nest on your own; it’s incredibly risky, and you could get stung a lot.
 Also, and maybe most critically, do not attempt to seal the nest opening with cement glue or mortar, since you will force the wasps into your home!

-As well as maybe most critically, do not attempt to seal the nest opening with concrete adhesive or mortar, since you will certainly require the wasps right into your residence!
+And also perhaps most seriously, do not attempt to seal the nest opening with cement adhesive or mortar, because you will require the wasps into your home!

 *** ALL Services can be Quoted over the Phone ***

 4 Common Types of Wasps Found in Anchorage, AK

 - Cicada killer wasps — Large and solitary, cicada killer wasps don’t often live in large hives.
 Despite their name, these wasps are very gentle and will not sting unless they are stepped on or handled aggressively.

 - Hornets — Of all the stinging insects in Florida, hornets tend to inspire the most fear.
 Because they are venomous and aggressive, these bugs are the cause of countless deaths across the U.S. every year.
 These colony insects tend to live in large, paper-like nests that look like honeycombs.
 Furthermore, they can sting repeatedly because their stingers do not contain barbs.